 Last week I introduced the “Pass the Parcel” game in A Parcel for You – Blossom Tip 38.
 Here’s one of the loveliest responses, from one of our She Blossoms readers:

 “As a Brit who now lives in the US, I can attest to this game.
 I played Pass the Parcel for about the first ten years of my life.
 It was very exciting, let me tell you, especially if the gift was small.
 As a child you could never judge what was under the last layer of paper until it was unwrapped.
 It definitely revealed those with a competitive spirit; frustration and elation abounded!
 But I have many happy memories of that game.
 Thanks for reminding me of those happy times.”

 It was my pleasure!

-In last week’s blog post I said I’d share ideas on how to pass your parcel of fear and anxiety to God.
+In last week’s She Blossoms article I said I’d share ideas on how to pass your parcel of fear and anxiety to God.
 You want to trust and believe…but how?
 What does this look like in daily life, at work, at home when you’re cooking dinner?

 How to Pass Your “Parcel of Anxiety” to God

 The tricky part of sharing parcel-passing tips is that different things work for different people.
 For instance, I’m a writer.
 I love writing my thoughts and feelings — and I especially love writing to Jesus and hearing His response.

 But what if you’d rather run than write?
 What if you’re tired of thinking your thoughts and feeling your emotions…you’d rather escape than dwell on them?
 Because the truth is that you can linger too long in a toxic swamp of negativity.

 Sign up for my free weekly "She Blossoms" newsletter